In this tutorial I will show you how to create a WordPress website for your blog or business.

 If you prefer to purchase your domain with your hosting provider, then you can skip this step.
 If you register a domain with a hosting provider, you will not be have to worry about step number 3, pointing your DNS (domain name servers) to your host.

 I like to keep my domain separate from my hosting account provider in the majority of cases.
 This is a personal preference.
 If you would like to a grab a free domain or purchase your domain with your hosting provider then jump ahead to learn how to register a hosting account.

-Or follow the link and perform the search on their website.
+Follow the link and perform a search on their website.